John Lennon

 Death1980-12-08

-BiographyJohn Winston Ono Lennon (born John Winston Lennon; 9 October 1940 – 8 December 1980) was an English singer-songwriter, musician and activist.
+BiographyJohn Winston Ono Lennon (born John Winston Lennon; 9 October 1940 – 8 December 1980) was an English musician and activist.
 He gained global fame as the founder, co-lead vocalist and rhythm guitarist of the Beatles.
 Lennon's songwriting partnership with Paul McCartney remains the most successful in history.

 In 1969, he started the Plastic Ono Band with his second wife, multimedia artist Yoko Ono, held the two-week-long anti-war demonstration bed-in for peace, and left the Beatles to embark on a solo career.
 Lennon and Ono collaborated on many works, including a trilogy of avant-garde albums and several more films.
 After the Beatles disbanded, Lennon released his solo debut John Lennon/Plastic Ono Band and the international top-10 singles "Give Peace a Chance", "Instant Karma!", "Imagine", and "Happy Xmas (War Is Over)".
 Moving to New York City in 1971, his criticism of the Vietnam War resulted in a three-year deportation attempt by the Nixon administration.
 Lennon and Ono separated from 1973 to 1975, during which time he produced Harry Nilsson's album Pussy Cats.
 He also had chart-topping collaborations with Elton John ("Whatever Gets You thru the Night") and David Bowie ("Fame").
 Following a five-year hiatus, Lennon returned to music in 1980 with the Ono collaboration Double Fantasy.
-He was shot and killed by Mark David Chapman, three weeks after the album's release.
+He was shot and killed by Mark David Chapman three weeks after the album's release.

 Biography from the Wikipedia article John Lennon.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.